 We are the exclusive licensee under a patent family owned by the University of Zurich relating to treatment of certain types of B-cell lymphoma with certain microRNA mimics, including miR-34.
-The patent family includes one granted US patent related to use of a miR-34 microRNA for the treatment of diffuse large B-cell lymphoma, one pending US patent application and one pending European patent application.
+The patent family includes one granted U.S. patent related to use of a miR-34 microRNA for the treatment of diffuse large B-cell lymphoma, one pending U.S. patent application and one pending European patent application.
 This patent and any patents that issue from the pending patent applications are expected to expire in 2031.
-We are also the exclusive licensee of certain patents, including 2 U.S. patents, and patent applications owned by Yale relating to uses of let-7 microRNAs.
+We are also the exclusive licensee of two U.S. patents owned by Yale relating to uses of let-7 microRNAs.
+These patents are expected to expire in 2025.